flowcommerce/redux-fetch/README.md

   - `store`: A Redux store instance that will be hydrated with the application state before rendering you route components.

-  - `routerState`: Properties normally injected into `RouterContext` that represent the current state of a router.
+  - [`routerState: RouterState`](https://github.com/reactjs/react-router/blob/master/docs/Glossary.md#routerstate): Properties normally injected into `RouterContext` that represent the current state of a router.

 ## Acknowledgments